 Subscribe for full access to World Rugby's profile

-World Rugby sells broadcasting rights of its 13 rugby Union and rugby League competitions to 68 companies globally, covering 19 countries.
+World Rugby sells broadcasting rights of its 13 rugby Union competitions to 68 companies globally, covering 19 countries.
 World Rugby's rights holders include Telefonica.
 World Rugby currently holds 7 broadcasting rights for sports competitions including rugby league and rugby union.

 Example Sports Rights Customers